top of page

 You Need a Team

-I'll be your coach through all this getting started on homeschooling thing, but you will need a team.
-You need people who will support you and you need people who are playing the same game as you, so to speak.
+I'll be your coach through this whole getting started on homeschooling thing, but you will need a team.
+You need people who will support you and who are playing the same game as you, so to speak.

 Support